 A cover letter can demonstrate to a hiring manager why you are the best fit for a position, so it’s worth your time and effort to get it just right.
 However, it can be challenging to craft an effective cover letter that showcases your skills without making you seem self-important or succumbing to cliches.

-To help you stay clear of the most treacherous cover letter pitfalls, Business News Daily asked hiring managers and business owners for the absolute worst thing a candidate can include in his or her cover letter.
-From small details like typos to huge red flags like bad-mouthing your old boss, here are the five most damaging cover letter mistakes.
+To help you stay clear of the most treacherous cover letter pitfalls, Business News Daily asked hiring managers and business owners for the absolute worst thing a candidate can include in their cover letter.
+Here are the five most damaging cover letter mistakes.

 It’s easy to feel vulnerable when applying for a job, especially if you know that you have limited experience with some of the skills the position requires.
 However, starting off a cover letter by underselling yourself or drawing attention to the skills or knowledge you are lacking is never the way to go.

-Instead, Margolin advised job seekers to focus on writing about existing skills, experiences and talents that will be of interest to the potential employer.
+Instead, Margolin advised job seekers to focus on existing skills, experiences and talents that will be of interest to the potential employer.

 “If you are looking for a job, then you are in the sales business.
-What you write in your cover letter should most effectively sell the skills, experience and abilities that you do have, as opposed to emphasizing those things that are lacking.
-Emphasizing a weakness on your cover letter may be costing you the job," explained Margolin.
+What you write in your cover letter should most effectively sell the skills, experience, and abilities that you do have, as opposed to emphasizing those things that are lacking.
+Emphasizing a weakness on your cover letter may be costing you the job.”

-Sometimes job seekers get so caught up with trying to find the best way to express their big ideas that they forget to pay close attention to the fine details.
-Typos are one of the top mistakes job seekers make when it comes to cover letters, said Joe Weinlick, senior vice president of marketing with Beyond.
+Sometimes job seekers get so caught up in finding the best way to express their big ideas that they forget to pay close attention to the fine details.
+Typos are one of the top mistakes job seekers make when it comes to cover letters, said Joe Weinlick, senior vice president of marketing at Beyond.

 You can reuse parts of your cover letter when applying for similar positions with different companies.
 However, failing to update the company information for each letter is an unforgivable offense.